 Indicator 1.2.1.
-Legal tenure to manage and use resources within the scope of the certificate is documented and undisputed
+Legal\ tenure\ to manage and use resources within the scope of the certificate is documented and undisputed

-Title Deed and/or Land tax Invoice - Land owners

-Lease agreement - Land managers

-Customary Tenure - Stakeholder interviews
+Title Deed and/or Land tax Invoice - Land owners; Lease agreement - Land managers; Customary Tenure - Stake-holder interviews

 Indicator 1.2.2.
-The boundaries of all Management Units within the scope of the certificate are clearly marked or documented and clearly shown on maps for freehold land or physical demarcation or description for non-freehold land.
+The boundaries of all Management Units\ within the scope of the certificate are physically indicated on the FMU or documented, clearly shown on maps